JFrog CLI Control Manager

 Advanced Configuration in JFCM

-The JFCM tool manages configuration settings related to usage tracking, performance, and installation health, allowing users to fine-tune the tool's behavior and analyze its operations.
+JFCM manages configuration settings related to usage tracking, performance, and installation health.
+You can fine-tune the tool's behavior and analyze its operations.

 History Management